Alina Gorbacheva

-Alina Dmitrievna Gorbacheva is a Russian figure skater.
+Alina Dmitrievna Gorbacheva (Russian: Алина Дмитриевна Горбачёва; born 23 July 2007) is a Russian figure skater who currently competes as an Individual Neutral Athlete.
 She is the 2025 Russian national bronze medalist and the 2023 Russian junior national champion.

 Personal life

 Gorbacheva was born on 23 July 2007 in Krasnodar, Russia.
 Since the age of nine, she has lived with her figure skating coach, Sofia Fedchenko, in Moscow, while her family remains in her hometown of Tver.

 On August 29, 2023, Gorbacheva was reported missing after not returning home following a training session at Chkalov Arena in Moscow.
 Having gotten in a fight with Fedchenko, Gorbacheva left the rink with a phone, tablet, dark blue backpack, and about 20 thousand rubles in cash.
 She first headed in the direction of St Vladimir's Church before walking through a park, where her trail disappeared.
 As a result, law enforcement agencies as well as a Liza Alert search and rescue team were called up to aid in the search efforts for Gorbacheva.
 The following day, she was caught on a surveillance camera at a bread store and was found at a shopping center movie theater that same evening.
 During an interrogation with the Investigative Committee of Russia, she shared that she had spent the night on the stairs of a residential building.
 Gorbacheva was ultimately sent home after it was determined that she was healthy and not in any immediate danger.

 In addition to figure skating, Gorbacheva also enjoys horseback riding.
 She looks up to Anna Shcherbakova as a role model.